cornelRaiu/search-analytics/readme.txt

 == Upgrade Notice ==

 = 1.3.5 =
-Ensured full compatibility with WP versions up to 5.8 and other bugfixes and optimizations
+Ensured full compatibility with WP versions up to 5.8 and with PHP versions 5.6 to 8.0 and other bugfixes and optimizations